Oakland University Trustee Academic Success (OUTAS) Program

 Candidates must be enrolled full time, have a minimum of a 3.0 cumulative GPA, be in good disciplinary standing with the university and residence halls, be in Sophomore standing by the following Fall, demonstrate solid interpersonal communication skills, and complete an interviewing process.

-Compensation and contract commitments consist of 1 weekend in May and 1 week at the end of July for training, representing the CMI office at orientations and other University events, working approximately 10 hours a week during the academic school year, a $65 bi-weekly stipend during the academic school year, and attending paraprofessional training sessions throughout the academic year.
+Compensation and contract commitments consist of 1 day in April, 1 week at the end of July, and 1 day in August for training, representing the CMI office at orientations and other University events, working approximately 10 hours a week during the academic school year, a $65 bi-weekly stipend during the academic school year, and attending paraprofessional training sessions throughout the academic year.

 Open or available to all students regardless of race, sex, color, ethnicity, or national origin.